 The Parking Advisory Committee recommends and reviews regulations governing registration of vehicles as well as parking and traffic on the university campus.
 University motor vehicle regulations, procedures, and penalties are set forth on the Parking Services website.
 The operation of a motor vehicle on the university campus constitutes implied consent for university parking and traffic violations to be handled through informal disciplinary procedures with final written appeals to the Parking Appeals Committee.

-For more detailed information, see the pamphlet Parking and Traffic Regulations, available at Parking Services.
+For more detailed information, visit the Parking Services website.